 Codeine is metabolised by the liver enzyme CYP2D6 into morphine, its active metabolite.
 If a patient has a deficiency or is completely lacking this enzyme an adequate analgesic effect will not be obtained.
 Estimates indicate that up to 7% of the Caucasian population may have this deficiency.
 However, if the patient is an extensive or ultra-rapid metaboliser there is an increased risk of developing side effects of opioid toxicity even at commonly prescribed doses.
 These patients convert codeine into morphine rapidly resulting in higher than expected serum morphine levels.
-It is even more important to take this into account if the patient also has impaired renal function (see section 5.2).

 General symptoms of opioid toxicity include confusion, somnolence, shallow breathing, small pupils, nausea, vomiting, constipation and lack of appetite.
 In severe cases this may include symptoms of circulatory and respiratory depression, which may be life-threatening and very rarely fatal.
-Estimates of prevalence of ultra-rapid metabolisers in different populations are summarized below:

-Population Prevalence %
+Population Prevalence (%)

-African/Ethiopian 29 %
+African/Ethiopian 29

-African/American 3.4-6.5 %
+African American 3.4 - 6.5

-Asian 1.2-2 %
+Asian 1.2 - 2

-Caucasian 3.6-6.5 %
+Caucasian 3.6 - 6.5

-Greek 6.0 %
+Greek 6.0

-Hungarian 1.9 %
+Hungarian 1.9

-Northern European 1-2 %
+Northern European 1-2